grafana/loki/docs/sources/logql/functions.md

 > **Note:** Added in Loki 2.1.

-Repeat a string multiple times.
+Use this function to repeat a string multiple times.

 Signature: `repeat(c int,value string) string`